Jennifer – Breast Cancer Patient, Chef Wife, Mother of 3

 My name is Jennifer and I should probably also tell you that I’m married to a chef and blog about that in my free time.
 Because of this, our life tends to revolve around food, as I’m sure will be obvious is my writing.
 You’ll also see references to that blog (Emulsifiedfamily.com) on pictures and in posts.

-My chef/husband Tom and I have been married for 21 years.
+My chef/husband Tom and I have been married for 23 years.
 Woohoo!
-I am blessed to be able to stay home full time with our 3 girls while my husband works as a chef to provide for our family.
+I am blessed to be able to stay home full time with our 3 girls while my husband works as the COO of a restaurant group to provide for our family.

 Who this blog is for: